-At McCreas we pride ourselves on being independent, professional, approachable and committed to providing a first class service to our clients.
-We pride ourselves on NOT being just another firm of Independent Financial Advisers.
+At McCreas, we pride ourselves on providing a first-class service to our clients, and making sure we're NOT just another firm of Independent Financial Advisers.

-We are :
+We are:

 INDEPENDENT - not tied to any particular company, bank or insurance company.
-We are authorised, regulated and approved by the FCA.
+We are authorised and regulated by the Financial Conduct Authority.

-PROFESSIONAL - the staff at McCreas have many years of experience and all McCreas employees have Personal Development Plans which include improving their technical knowledge through CII Examinations .
+PROFESSIONAL - the staff at McCreas have many years of experience and all McCreas employees have Personal Development Plans which include improving their technical knowledge through CII examinations.

-COMMITTED - Our business is all about looking after you, the client - each client has a designated Independent Financial Adviser and support allowing you to build a professional and personal relationship over the years.
+COMMITTED - our business is all about you.
+Each client has a designated Independent Financial Adviser and support, allowing you to build a professional and personal relationship over the years.

-A GREAT TEAM - dedicated professional advisers backed up by superb administrators with sophisticated systems allowing us to provide a quality personalised service to you the client!
+A GREAT TEAM - dedicated professional advisers backed up by superb administrators with sophisticated systems, allowing us to provide you with top quality, personalised service.